ivanblazevic/fu/_posts/2019-03-16-how-to-create-simple-button.markdown

 layout: post
 title:  "How to create simple button"
 date:   2019-03-09 19:50:44 +0100
-categories: css maps
+categories: css froms
-tags: [google, marker, custom, pointer, css]
+tags: [button css styling create]
 ---
 In the tutorial bellow you'll find how to create how to create simple button with CSS